Shengle-Dai/Shengle-Dai.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm an international students studying in Cornel University.
-I'm interested in machine learning and related fields.
-I'm also interested in backend development.
+I’m an international student studying at Cornel University.
+I’m interested in machine learning and related fields, and backend development.

 <!-- A data-driven personal website
 ======